nnseva/django-geoadmin/README.md

 - `/admin/../geoadmin_api/` URL processed by the `geoadmin_api` function returns the geoadmin JSON API

-These methods may be overriden, but sometimes you can override detail API functions instead to achieve your needs, see below.
+These methods may be overriden, but sometimes you can override detail API functions to achieve your needs instead, see below.

 ### Geo Admin API overrides